luckylara/TissueVisionMods/README.md

 # TissueVision Mods and Protocols

-Sharing information on running and improving the TissueVision microscopy system.
+This repository is for sharing information on running and improving the TissueVision microscopy system.

-### Mrsic-Flogel lab protocols:
+It contains a simple GUI for pausing acquisition if the laser loses modelock.
+There are Latex documents containing protocols for embedding samples and for running the TissueVision microscope.
+These are supplied as PDFs here:

 - [Embedding a sample in agarose for imaging with the TissueVision](https://github.com/BaselLaserMouse/TissueVisionMods/files/593289/CovalentAgaroseEmbedding.pdf)
 - [System usage manual](https://github.com/BaselLaserMouse/TissueVisionMods/files/593288/SystemUsageManual.pdf)

-### Protocols and Mods
-For more info please check out [the wiki](https://github.com/BaselLaserMouse/TissueVisionMods/wiki).
+In addition there is a bunch of information on protocols and hardware modifications on [the wiki](https://github.com/BaselLaserMouse/TissueVisionMods/wiki).